Baby Vox: 1999–2003: Breakthrough years and mainstream success

-In June 1999, Yoon Eun Hye replaced Lee Gai and this line-up became permanent.
+In June 1999, Yoon Eun Hye replaced Lee Gai to create a stable line-up.
 The single "Get Up" was released.
 For the first time, the group reached number one on the South Korean music pop charts.
 Another single, "Killer", was also number one and received the Top Excellency Award in the Seoul Music Awards in 1999.
-The third single, "Missing You", was also included on the album Come Come Come Baby (1999).
+The third single, "Missing You", was also included on their third album Come Come Come Baby (1999).

 In the years that followed, Baby VOX made a number of appearances in variety shows.
-After the success of the third album, the group promoted itslf internationally, including in China, Japan and other Southeast Asian countries.
-The fourth album, Why, included the singles "Why" and "배신 (Betrayal)", and the group hosted the television program Beautiful Sunday-Cruise to the Korea Strait.
-The group's fifth album, Boyish Story, was released in 2001 and included the singles "Game Over", "인형 (Doll)" and "I Wish You are My Love".
+After the success of the third album, the group toured internationally, including in China, Japan and other Southeast Asian countries.
+The fourth album, Why, included the singles "Why" and "배신" (Betrayal), and the group hosted the television program Beautiful Sunday-Cruise to the Korea Strait.
+The group's fifth album, Boyish Story, was released in 2001 and included the singles "Game Over", "인형" (Doll) and "I Wish You are My Love".